 - We make our investment recommendation presentations through The Bondcast, an interactive subscriber webcast where subscribers can ask questions about

 each corporate bond recommendation

-- We regularly update our previous investment recommendations through our bond newsletter and subscriber webcasts.
+- We regularly update our previous buy/sell/hold investment recommendations through our bond newsletter and subscriber webcasts.
 Our bond recommendations do not get

-stale like traditional investment newsletters do
+stale like traditional fixed income newsletters do

 - Unmatched expertise in evaluating individual corporate bond investments for self-directed investors

-Our goal is to maximize the total return of each corporate bond investment recommendation, and this often includes selling bonds before maturity to maximize the capital appreciation and after-tax total return of our corporate bond investments.
+Our goal is to maximize the total return of each corporate bond investment recommendation, and this often includes selling bonds before maturity to maximize the capital appreciation and after-tax total returns of our corporate bond investments.
 We recommend when subscribers should buy corporate bonds and when they should sell our previously recommended bonds.